bo1ta/GoogleCloudLogging/README.md

 My fork includes several changes, like:

-1. Making `GoogleCloudLogging` an actor.
+1. Converted `GoogleCloudLogging` to an actor.
 Migrated completion handlers to modern concurrency.
-2. Removed `@Atomic` property wrapper and used `ManagedCriticalState` from `swift-async-algorithms` to protect global state, and an `OSAllocatedUnfairLock` to protect the instance-specific state.
+2. Converted `GoogleCloudLogHandler` to a struct, as recommended in the swift-log documentation.
-3. Writing the logs to file isn't instant time now. `flushTimer` is responsible for scheduling the writes.
-This is in order to avoid too many writes at once (e.g. Logging is spammed)
+3. Created a shared instance `LogEngine` that can be mocked / replaced via the `LogEngineRegistry` container.
+The `LogEngine` instance since is thread-safe as its mutable state is protected by a `ManagedCriticalState`.

 # GoogleCloudLogging